 Assistant Professor of Computer & Information Science | AI in Life Sciences Researcher | Educator | Writer | Engineer

-I am a Computer, Data and Information Scientist and an Educator serving currently as an Assistant Professor at Texas Woman's University (TWU) and the Principal Investigator on an active $600K collaborative National Science Foundation (NSF) grant.
-My graduate studies spanned 8 years, including a brief leave of absence, at the University of Texas at Austin (UT Austin) and the University of Arkansas at Little Rock (UA Little Rock), where I earned a Ph.D. in Computer and Information Science in 2022.
-Additionally, I have gained professional research experience at major organizations, including Intel and AbbVie.
+I am a Computer, Data, and Information Scientist and Educator, currently serving as an Assistant Professor at Texas Woman's University (TWU) and the Principal Investigator on an active $600K collaborative National Science Foundation (NSF) grant.
+My academic foundation was built through extensive research at the University of Texas at Austin (UT Austin) and the University of Arkansas at Little Rock (UA Little Rock), where I earned my Ph.D. in Computer and Information Science.
+My expertise is further anchored by professional positions at global organizations, including Intel and AbbVie.

 Core Skills